pearsonca/scala-commsim/index.md

 person-to-person network and then perform some network-based analysis.
 This is precisely what the initial purveyors of the data did.
 >
 > Instead, we choose to view the data not as a network, but as the series of events they represent, that *might* be able to inform us about a particular group.
-To do we have to model what the data mean.
+To do this we have to model what the data mean.
 For example, we could work backwards:
 >
 > - people near enough to some physical location take action to access the wifi system; how often do they login if they are at that location?  how often does